fossabot/hydrusrv/README.md

 + `MIN_PASSWORD_LENGTH=16`: sets the minimum password length when creating or updating users.
-+ `DATA_UPDATE_INTERVAL=3600`: sets the interval (in seconds) at which hydrusrv should sync its data with hydrus server.
++ `DATA_UPDATE_INTERVAL=3600`: sets the interval (in seconds) at which hydrusrv should sync its data with hydrus server (after the initial sync when starting hydrusrv).
 Updates are locked, so it is not possible to set this value too low – the minimum time between updates will always be the time it takes to complete the update.
 However, reading from hydrus server happens in a transaction to prevent it from changing any data during the read process (which would threaten the integrity).
 Therefore, this value should still not be set too low, otherwise hydrus server will not have enough breathing room.
++ `RESULTS_PER_PAGE=42`: the results per page when dealing with paginated lists (files and tags).
 + `LOGGING_ENABLED=false`: setting this to `false` disables access logging when `NODE_ENV=production` is set.
 + `OVERRIDE_LOGFILE_PATH=`: overrides the default logfile location